AndreLewis1400/MenuMap/Deliverable3_Implementation/Deliverable3_Final_Document_Team9.md

 ## Appendix D: Detailed Class Diagrams

 This appendix contains detailed UML class diagrams for the MenuMap system, organized by architectural layer.
-All diagrams follow the 3-tier architecture pattern and illustrate the relationships between classes, their attributes, and methods.
+All diagrams follow the 3-tier architecture pattern and illustrate classes, their attributes, and methods.

 ### D.1 Presentation Layer Class Diagram